visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 In the short term, it will help to pair a veteran backup with a primary who may have less experience with live customer response.

 Meeting the one-hour response time goal
 ---------------------------------------
-This is a desirable but challenging goal.
+This is a desirable but also challenging goal.
+Certainly LLNL users as well as their direct collaborators have an expectation of this level of

+hotline, walk-ins

+users often expect.
+As an aside,
+Following recent efforts to improve response times in the past year, there has been a noticeable up-tick in utilization of

+the VisIt_ team has noticed
+an increase in

 We agree as a team to try to meet it.
 But, we recognize that our schedules might not always permit strict adherence to this goal.
 So, as an absolute, last resort, *bare minimum*, we expect issues occurring 8am-3pm to be responded to by COB the same day.
 Issues occurring after 3pm but prior to start of next business day shall be responded to by noon of that next day.

+WE REALLY SHOULD BE THIS RESPONSIVE FOR LLNL CUSTOMERS

 Note that *responding* to a customer inquiry does not necessarily mean *resolving* it.
 Sometimes, the only response possible is to acknowledge the